-In 2014, the Early Bird Hotel Sale started on February 25 and was available through April 8.
+In 2015, the Early Bird Hotel Sale started on February 25 and will available through March 24.

 This is followed a few weeks later by the General Comic-Con Hotel Reservations (or what we (un)affectionally dub, Hotelpocalypse).
 CCI uses a third-party vendor, Travel Planners, to run the reservations — and on the morning of the sale, you’ll be directed to their site to fill out a list of your preferences and requirements (and we recommend checking out our guide to familiarize yourself with the process).
 The questionnaire ranges from number of guests in the room, nights you’ll be staying, to hotel preference.
 Last year, you ranked exactly six hotels in the order you wanted them.
 In the event that none of your hotel preferences wound up being available, you could choose if you wanted Travel Planners to slot you in the closest available hotel, or if you were only willing to accept hotels on your list.
 Last year, you needed to finish filling out your form and submit it within about two minutes in order to be awarded a Gaslamp hotel room.
 Forms submitted after that two minute mark were unlikely to get a hotel in the nearby area.